-From the cozy atmosphere, the divine cocktails and the delicious food- NR is pretty darn amazing!
-I definitely recommend trying one of their cocktails served in a fun cup, glass or vase.
-I tried an Apple cocktail which was served warm and it was so lovely, especially on that cold day we were in New York.
+From the cozy atmosphere, the divine cocktails, and the delicious food- NR is pretty darn amazing!
+I certainly recommend trying one of their cocktails served in a fun cup, glass or vase.
+I tried an Apple Cocktail which was served warm, and it was so lovely especially on that cold day we were in New York.

-We also ordered the Happy Hour Oysters that were fresh and appetizing.
-It was a nice way to start our meal, along with the Karage and matcha salt.
-I really enjoyed their matcha salt!
-I decided on the Kyoto Ramen which was flavorful and gratifying.
-The ramens served at NR are regional, so choose your region!
-I chose Kyoto which had everything I that I enjoy in a ramen.
+We started off with the fresh happy hour oysters, and the karage with matcha salt.
+I loved the fine matcha salt, which really leveled up the fried chicken.
+For my noodles, I decided on the Kyoto Ramen, and it was flavorful and gratifying.
+The ramens served at NR are Japanese regional, so choose your region.
+I chose Kyoto, which had everything that I enjoy in a ramen.

 Junior’s Restaurant and Bakery

-I have been familiar with Junior’s Devil Food Cheesecake for about a decade now and it really is a devilish creation!
-I had eaten a slice of this cheesecake many years ago but at their Grand Central Station location.
-When I came across Junior’s in Time Square on one of my last visits to NYC, I had to go in for their Devil Food Cheesecake!
+I have been familiar with Junior’s Devil Food Cheesecake for about a decade now, and it really is a devilish creation!
+I first tried a slice of this cheesecake many years ago, but at their Grand Central Station location.
+When I came across Junior’s in Time Square on one of my last visits to NYC, I had to go in for their Devil Food Cheesecake.

 Ben’s Kosher Delicatessen

-One thing about New York is that they do Kosher well!
-Whenever I come to NYC I try to hit a Kosher Deli and this time I came to Ben’s.
-It was just by chance because my hotel was MidTown and only a few blocks from this deli.
+One thing about New York is that they do Kosher well.
+Whenever I come to NYC I try to hit a Kosher Deli, and this time around I tried out Ben’s.
+It was just by chance because my hotel was MidTown, and only a few blocks from this deli.
 No disappointment, it was a good delicatessen.

 After I was seated, I was offered a silver tray of Kosher pickles and a bowl of coleslaw.
-I knew what I wanted before I sat down, so the pickles and coleslaw were going to go perfect with a corned beef sandwich!
-Their corned beef is house made and is very good on rye, as it should be eaten!
-I also added their house mustard which tasted perfect on my sandwich.
+I knew what I wanted before I sat down, and the pickles and coleslaw were going to go perfectly with a corned beef sandwich.
+Their corned beef is house made and is very good on rye, as it should be eaten.
+I also added their house mustard which was perfect on my sandwich.
 Their Matzo Ball Soup was also filling and delicious, it could be a meal in itself.

 I came here on a suggestion from another yelper, who had never been here but wanted me to check it out.
 My hotel was walkable to Thunder Bun, so I decided to try it.
 This is a counter style hamburger place with a variety of burger choices and sides.

-I decided on the Crimini Mushroom Burger and a side of onion rings.
+I decided on the Crimini Mushroom Burger, and a side of onion rings.
 I will have to say it was a pretty good burger.
 The buns were soft like a Shake Shack Burger.
-I did enjoy the crimini mushroom topping with cheese, it was very creamy and flavorful.
+I did enjoy the crimini mushroom topping with cheese, it was creamy and savory.
 It all made for a tasty burger.
-If you are looking for a good and inexpensive fast food option, Thunder Bun just might do the trick for you!

 For current locations, please visit their website- Thunder Bun